 Rental Construction Financing Initiative (RCFI)

 The RCFI is a program of the federal government that provides low-cost loans to developers to build new rental housing.
 It is one component of the National Housing Strategy.
-In Peterborough, only one RCFI project has been officially announced but at least one other is being pursued.

 The RCFI has its own particular affordability requirements.